 If your hair looks dull and feels dry, you may want to consider incorporating more sweet potatoes into your diet.
 Sweet potatoes contain a powerful antioxidant known as Beta Carotene.

 The body uses this antioxidant to create Vitamin A, which in small doses can promote healthy and shiny hair.
-(However, don’t overdo the vitamin A, as this can make hair loss worse.)
+(However, vitamin A can make hair loss worse, so don’t overdo it.)
 Beta Carotene also encourages the glands in your scalp to create sebum, which nourishes the hair and prevents it from drying out.

 Beta Carotene is the element that gives orange fruits and vegetables like carrots, pumpkins and mangos their vibrant colour, so you can also eat these to take advantage of this healthy hair pigment.

 Sprinkle a little cinnamon into your recipes to promote healthy circulation.
 Cinnamon is known for improving blood flow, which will ensure that your hair follicles are getting the oxygen and nutrients they need to thrive.
 You can also use cinnamon oil as a topical hair growth solution to stimulate blood flow to the scalp.

 Avocado is full of healthy fats that help the body absorb fat-soluble nutrients like vitamin D. They’re also a great source of vitamin E — an antioxidant that helps protect your scalp.
 Your scalp health is really important for strong hair growth, so take care of it by eating lots of avocado.